Raoshwill99/gcacs/README.md

 ## Testing

-(To be implemented) A comprehensive test suite will be provided to ensure the correct functioning of all contract features, including edge cases and potential attack vectors.
+(To be implemented) A comprehensive test suite will be provided to ensure the correct functioning of all contract features, including:
+- Proposal creation and voting
+- Reputation and voting power calculations
+- Suspicious voting pattern detection
+- Multi-signature upgrade process
+- Edge cases and potential attack vectors

 ## Security Considerations

-While this contract implements several anti-corruption measures, users and integrators should be aware of the following:
+While this contract implements several anti-corruption measures and a secure upgrade process, users and integrators should be aware of the following:

-- The reputation system can potentially be gamed through consistent low-stake participation.
+- The reputation system can potentially be gamed through consistent low-stake participation
-- The contract owner has significant power in adjusting governance parameters.
+- The contract owner has significant power in adjusting governance parameters and managing signers
+- The voting pattern analysis may occasionally flag legitimate voters with similar preferences
-- As with any blockchain system, users should be cautious of potential front-running attacks when submitting votes.
+- As with any blockchain system, users should be cautious of potential front-running attacks when submitting votes or signatures

-A formal security audit is recommended before using this contract in a production environment.
+A formal security audit is strongly recommended before using this contract in a production environment.

 ## License

-This project is licensed under the MIT License
+MIT License

 ## Contact